 - The North Acropolis is the main necropolis that contains the burial sites of citizens dating back 1,300 years.
 It most notably contains the tombs of several Maya kings, including Yax Nuun Ayiin, Siyaj Chan K’awiil II, and Wak Chan K’awiil.

 - The Plaza of Seven Temples is a complex of seven small temples that were built in 650 BC.
 Because of the similar size and shape of the temples, all seven are almost identical to each other.
-If you look on the north side of the temples, you’ll find a three-sided ballcourt, which was completely unusual for this time period.
+If you look at the north side of the temples, you’ll find a three-sided ballcourt, which was completely unusual for this time period.

 - Tikal Temple I is one of the most prominent buildings in Tikal.
-Standing 47-meters high, the temple was built as a tomb and shrine to the King, Jasaw Chan K’awaiil I.
+Standing 47 meters high, the temple was built as a tomb and shrine to the King, Jasaw Chan K’awaiil I.

-- Discover the magic of the ancient city of Tikal on a full day tour that includes a visit to Tikal National Park.
+- Discover the magic of the ancient city of Tikal on a full-day tour that includes a visit to Tikal National Park.
 Explore ancient archaeological wonders such as the Central Acropolis, various temples, the Great Plaza and other significant sites.

 #3 – Chichicastenango – Home to the largest market in Central America!

-There is something is buzzing around every cobblestoned corner, from the lively handicraft markets to the street-side grocery stores.
+There is something buzzing around every cobblestoned corner, from the lively handicraft markets to the street-side grocery stores.
 Even if you aren’t into shopping, Chichicastenango is worth visiting!

 Best Attractions

 - Iglesia de Santo Tomás is a church dedicated to Saint Thomas.
 Dating back almost 500 years, the church is marked by the 18 steps in front of it, which represent the 18 months of the Mayan calendar.
-The church holds significance as one of the only to mix Catholicism and the ancient Mayan religion.
+The church holds significance as one of the few to mix Catholicism and the ancient Mayan religion.

 #4 – Semuc Champey – One of the most beautiful and scenic places to visit in Guatemala